Christine Blasey Ford: Sexual assault allegation against Brett Kavanaugh

 The therapist's notes do not name Kavanaugh but record Ford's claim of being attacked by students "from an elitist boys' school" who went on to become "highly respected and high-ranking members of society in Washington".
-The therapist's notes also say four boys were involved, which Ford attributed to an error by the therapist; Ford said in 2018 that four boys were at the party but only two were involved in the incident.
+The therapist's notes also say four boys were involved, which Ford attributed to an error by the therapist; Ford clarified in 2018 that four boys were at the party but only two were involved in the incident.
 Ford's husband recalled that she had used Kavanaugh's last name in her 2012 description of the incident, and that she said he might one day be nominated to the Supreme Court.
 In an individual therapy session in 2013, Ford described a "rape attempt" that occurred in her late teens.

 Kavanaugh denied Ford's allegations.
-Attorneys Debra Katz, Lisa Blanks and Michael Bromwich represented Ford pro bono in the process of going public with her statements about Kavanaugh.
+Attorneys Debra Katz, Lisa Banks and Michael Bromwich represented Ford pro bono in the process of going public with her statements about Kavanaugh.
 Democratic adviser Ricki Seidman, who helped prepare Anita Hill for her testimony against Clarence Thomas during his 1991 Supreme Court nomination hearings, was brought in to personally advise Ford in navigating a potential hearing.

 On September 18, Ford's attorneys sent a letter to Senate Judiciary Chairman Chuck Grassley requesting that the FBI investigate the incident before the Senate held a hearing on Ford's allegations to "ensure that the crucial facts and witnesses in this matter are assessed in a non-partisan manner, and that the Committee is fully informed before conducting any hearing or making any decisions".
 The letter additionally noted the significant public support Ford had received, but also severe harassment including death threats, forcing her to leave her home.
 The same day, a crowdfunding campaign was created to defray Ford's security costs, surpassing its $100,000 goal in less than 24 hours.

 On September 21, President Trump tweeted about Ford, saying that if Ford's allegations were true, either she or her parents would have reported them at the time of the event.
-Fortune called the tweet an attempt "to undermine her allegation" and Republican Senator Susan Collins—considered a key swing vote on Kavanaugh's nomination—said she is "appalled" by Trump's tweet, calling it "inappropriate and wrong".
+Fortune called the tweet an attempt "to undermine her allegation" and Republican Senator Susan Collins—at the time considered a key swing vote on Kavanaugh's nomination—said she was "appalled" by Trump's tweet, calling it "inappropriate and wrong".
 Trump's statements about Ford prompted sexual assault victims to start tweeting using the hashtag #WhyIDidntReport to share reasons for silence.
 Trump issued several more statements, including a tweet alleging that Kavanaugh was "under assault by radical left wing politicians".
-Trump's attacks on Ford were widely characterized as victim blaming.
+Trump's attacks on Ford were widely characterized by his critics as "victim blaming."